Leaf-Agriculture/docs/docs/pagination.md

 ## File size

-Currently, our API have a 3Gb limit for file uploads.
+Currently, our API have a 3 gigabytes limit for file uploads.
 This is applied in the file upload [endpoint](files_endpoints.md/#upload-a-file)